Glendale Workplace Accident Attorneys

 Workplace Accidents in Southern California

-At the Law Offices of Wax & Wax, our lawyers specialize in workers’ compensation and Social Security disability law.
-From our offices in Glendale and Santa Clarita, we serve workplace accident victims throughout the greater Los Angeles area.
+At the Law Offices of Wax & Wax, our Glendale workplace accident lawyers specialize in workers’ compensation and Social Security disability law.
+From our offices in Glendale and Santa Clarita, we have served workplace accident victims throughout the greater Los Angeles area since 1987.

 There are a number of accidents that may qualify you for workers’ compensation.
-Some of the most common include:
+Some of the most common work place accidents include:

 - Slip and falls